mieko/mieko.dev/_posts/2016-11-01-responsible-disclosure-and-the-scourge-of-internal-it.md

   1. Employees need to be able to use up-to-date browsers and software to be able to accomplish their job more effectively than they did last year.
 Some of their competitors have newer, smarter, systems, and management expects more per week than last year.
-  2. IT finds a way to excuse *doing fucking nothing*.
+  2. IT finds a way to excuse *doing absolutely nothing*.
 They literally have to be drug into and usually *past* end-of-life notices from software vendors, and then whine about having to take action.